M-arcus/cloudron-docs/knowledgebase/docs/installation.md

 `chat.example.com` and so on.

 It is perfectly safe to use a domain that is already in use as long as the `my` subdomain is available.
-When installing apps, Cloudron will never overwrite your existing DNS records.
+When installing apps, Cloudron will never overwrite your existing DNS records and your existing subdomains remain intact.
+It is also possible to use a subdomain like `cloudron.example.com`.

 <center>
 <img src="/documentation/img/setupdns.png" class="shadow" width="500px">
 </center>

 Next, select the DNS service in which the domain in hosted.
-If your service is not listed below, use the Wildcard or Manual option.
+If your service is not listed below, use the `Wildcard` or `Manual` option.

 *   [Cloudflare](/documentation/domains/#cloudflare-dns)
 *   [Digital Ocean](/documentation/domains/#digitalocean-dns)